 I provide much more specific advice for men in my style magazine, including what kind of pants to avoid and styles of shirts that photograph best!

-Tip #4: Go with a photographer you trust
+Tip #4: Work with a maternity & newborn photographer you trust

 Can I be honest about something?